 1. Total traffic

-Total traffic refers to the amount of visitors your site or landing page is generating.
+Total traffic refers to the amount of website visitors your site or landing page is generating.
 This is a good measurement for overall performance.
 With enough data, you should be able to spot trends in customer acquisition.
-Total traffic data can be broken down and segmented further into total traffic per channel, too, so you can see which channels are performing better than others.
+Total traffic data can be broken down and segmented further into total traffic per channel, too, so you can see which marketing channels are performing better than others.

 A universal rule is to make sure your total traffic continues rising.
 If it drops suddenly or if there’s an extended plateau, you may want to take a look at how you’re spending your marketing budget.